Back

 There has never been a better time to capitalize on the high demand and competitive pay of MedSurg nursing.
 On average, travel MedSurg nurses earn 30% more than their permanent counterparts while enjoying competitive benefits, flexible scheduling options, and the opportunity to work for world-renowned facilities anywhere in the country.
 Med/Surg nurses are always needed in all 50 states, and you can earn a premium by traveling anywhere from an hour to a state away!

 At Advantis Medical, we place MedSurg nurses on coveted travel assignments daily.
-Our nurses enjoy concierge support, competitive pay, weekly direct deposit, housing reimbursement and travel planning assistance.
-Advantis has exclusives like this Med/Surg Opportunity in Milwaukee , St Louis Med Surg or this Travel Med Surg Job in NY.
+Our nurses enjoy concierge support, competitive pay, weekly direct deposit, housing reimbursement, and travel planning assistance.
+Advantis has exclusives like this Med/Surg Opportunity in Rochester, NY, Med/Surg role in St. Louis, MO, or this Med/Surg Job in Charlotte, NC.
+Additionally, explore opportunities such as our Med/Surg position in Richmond, VA, Med/Surg role in Tulsa, OK, Med/Surg job in Des Moines, IA, or our Medical-Surgical position in Peoria, IL.

 Ready to embark on your Med/Surg nursing journey?
 You can browse exclusive, high-paying travel job openings from the #1 rated travel nurse agency today!
 Choose to work with one of our dedicated Pro Recruiters to receive white-glove service or express your interest in specific jobs directly on our individual job pages.
 Start your next adventure today by searching for exclusive Med/Surg travel nursing jobs with Advantis Medical!